Financial Indicators: Data from FTSE100, as well as oil prices and gold prices.

 Inflationary pressures from food and energy easing

-UK food and non-alcoholic drink prices were 13.6% higher in August 2023 compared to the previous year, based on the CPI measure of inflation.
+UK food and non-alcoholic drink prices were 6.9% higher in January 2024 compared with the previous year, based on the CPI measure of inflation.
 This continued the decline from the recent peak of 19.1% in March 2023, which was the highest rate of increase in food prices since 1977.

 Another important driver of high inflation has been energy prices, with household energy tariffs and road fuel costs increasing in 2022.
 Gas prices increased to record levels after Russia launched its full-scale invasion of Ukraine and continued to rise during much of 2022 due to cuts in Russian supply.
 Electricity prices are linked to gas prices and followed a similar trend.
 The largest jump in prices was in April 2022 and this annual increase has now ‘dropped out’ of the inflation figures.